bramwalet/Subliminal.bundle/README.md

 ## Introduction
 #### What's Sub-Zero?
-Sub-Zero is a metadata agent and channel at the same time, for the popular Plex Media Server environment.
+Sub-Zero is a metadata agent and interface-plugin at the same time, for the popular Plex Media Server environment.

 #### Why not use the builtin OpenSubtitles agent?
 Because it doesn't deliver.
 Especially for very new media items it may pick up none or bad subtitles for your media.
 Also it doesn't know when "better" subtitles get released for your media file.